scilus/sf-pediatric-documentation/src/content/docs/reference/citation.md

 description: A reference page in my new Starlight docs site.
 ---

-Until a paper is available (we are working on it!), please cite the github link in your research papers and all softwares used within `nf-pediatric`, here is a list of citations to include (adapt it depending on which profile you ran):
+Until a paper is available (we are working on it!), please cite the github link in your research papers and all softwares used within `sf-pediatric`, here is a list of citations to include (adapt it depending on which profile you ran):

 ### **Citations**